wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Objects/Mapping.md

 >$$f(x,y,z)$$
 >###### For $n$ Variables
 >$$f(x_1, x_2, \ldots, x_n)$$
+###### *Derived from Scalar Functions (General Sense)*
+*In a more general sense, higher-level functions can be said to be "derived from" scalar functions if:*
+1. ***Composition**: The higher-level function is composed of scalar functions as its components.*
+2. ***Transformation**: The function results from operations on scalar functions, even if the scalar functions are not explicitly shown.*

+When we say the gradient is "derived from a scalar function", we mean that **the gradient is a vector field that is specifically constructed from the scalar function's partial derivatives**.
 #### Higher-Level Functions (i.e. Composite Functions)
 These are functions whose outputs are vectors, matrices, or higher-dimensional tensors, rather than scalars.
 	The individual elements or components of these outputs are inherently scalar values, even if they are not explicitly broken down into scalar functions.
 		I.e. Higher-Level Functions are composed of Scalar Functions.
-##### Composite Nature
-**Composition**: The term "composite function" implies that the higher-level function is built from simpler (scalar) functions.
-	A composite function is one that is formed by combining two or more functions.
-		In the context of higher-level output functions, this typically means that each component of the output (whether it's an element of a vector, matrix, or tensor) is itself a function of the input variables.
-			For higher-level functions (vectors, matrices, tensors), being "composed of scalar functions" means that each component of the higher-level function is a scalar function.
-				**Vector Function**: Each component of the vector is a scalar function of the input variable(s).
-				**Matrix Function**: Each element of the matrix is a scalar function of the input variable(s).
-When a higher-level function is defined, the computation of its output involves operations that ultimately depend on scalar values.
-	Even if higher-level functions (such as vector or matrix functions) are not explicitly defined by their scalar components, they are at least implicitly defined by scalar functions.
-		This implicit relationship underscores the fundamental nature of scalar functions in constructing and understanding more complex mathematical structures.
-			The operations and rules that define these higher-level functions involve computations that ultimately reduce to scalar values, ensuring that the foundational role of scalar functions is preserved.
-### Derived from Scalar Functions (General Sense)
-In a more general sense, higher-level functions can be said to be "derived from" scalar functions if:
-1. **Composition**: The higher-level function is composed of scalar functions as its components.
-2. **Transformation**: The function results from operations on scalar functions, even if the scalar functions are not explicitly shown.

-When we say the gradient is "derived from a scalar function", we mean that **the gradient is a vector field that is specifically constructed from the scalar function's partial derivatives**.
 >[!note] Higher-Level Functions (i.e. Composite Functions)
 > ##### [[Abstract Mathematical Spaces#Vector Function|Vector-Valued Functions]]
 > A vector-valued function maps elements from its domain to vectors.